KEY POINTS

 How can the excess you choose affect car insurance costs for students?

-More generally, if you opt for a higher excess on your policy, you may receive a discounted premium.
-That being said, it’s important to consider whether you’d be able to afford to pay the higher excess in the event of accidental damages to your/someone else’s vehicle.
+If you opt for a higher excess on your policy, you may receive a discounted premium.
+However, it’s important to consider whether you’d be able to afford to pay the higher excess following an accident.

 Can where you live affect car insurance costs?